ansible-collections/netapp.ontap/README.md

   - na_ontap_snapmirror - wait up to 5 minutes for abort to complete before issuing a delete.
   - na_ontap_snmp - SNMP module wrong access_control issue and error handling fix.
   - na_ontap_volume - REST expects 'all' for tiering policy and not 'backup'.
+  - na_ontap_volume - detect and report error when attempting to change FlexVol into FlexGroup.
+  - na_ontap_volume - report error if ``aggregate_name`` option is used with a FlexGroup.

 ## 20.12.0